-UC BRAID is a consortium of University of California campuses - Davis, Irvine, Los Angeles, San Diego, and San Francisco - that receives funding from NCATS at the NIH.
+UC BRAID is a consortium of University of California campuses - Davis, Irvine, Los Angeles, San Diego, and San Francisco - which receive funding from NCATS at the NIH.
 UC BRAID’s early successes in sharing data and infrastructure, such as the cohort identification tool UC ReX and streamlined research processes, serve as models of the shared benefit of a statewide collaboration.

 The NCATS funded Clinical and Translational Science Awards (CTSA) programs support research teams including scientists, patient advocacy organizations, and community members to tackle system-wide scientific and operational problems in clinical and translational research that no one team can overcome.

-UC Health provides leadership and strategic direction for UC’s five academic medical centers and 18 health professional schools.
+University of California Health (UCH) provides leadership and strategic direction for UC’s six academic health centers and 20 health professional schools.

 Two example projects UC Health has undertaken with UC BRAID are: